-The following diagram depicts the difference in locations of Zowe components when using Docker as opposed to running all components on z/OS.
+The following diagram illustrates the difference in locations of Zowe components when using Docker as opposed to running all components on z/OS.

 The components on z/OS run under the Zowe started task ZWESVSTC, which has its own user ID ZWESVUSR and includes a number of servers each with their own address space.
 The ZWESVSTC started task has a STDOUT file that includes log and trace information for its servers.
-Sever error messages are written to STDERR.
+Server error messages write to STDERR.
 For problem determination, see Troubleshooting.

-When Docker is used, server components not running on z/OS instead run in a Linux environment provided via the Docker container technology.
-The servers run as processes within the container which log to STDOUT and STDERR of that container, with some components also write to the Zowe instance's log directory.
+When Docker is used, server components not running on z/OS instead run in a Linux environment provided via Docker container technology.
+The servers run as processes within the container which log to STDOUT and STDERR of that container.
+Some components also write to the log directory of the Zowe instance.